fonamental/academic-kickstart/content/authors/keeling/_index.md

 ---
 # Display name
-title: Varsha Mathur
+title: Patrick Keeling

 # Username (this should match the folder name)
 authors:
-- mathur
+- keeling

 # Is this the primary user of the site?
 superuser: false